 Use this amount, along with the total cost of section 179 property placed in service during the year from other sources, to complete Part I of Form 4562, Depreciation and Amortization.
-Use Part I of Form 4562 to figure your allowable section 179 expense deduction from all sources.
-Report the amount on line 12 of Form 4562 allocable to a passive activity from the partnership using the Instructions for Form 8582.
+The partnership will report on an attached statement your allowable share of the cost of any qualified enterprise zone, renewal community, New York Liberty Zone, or section 179 Gulf Opportunity Zone property it placed in service during the tax year.
+Report the amount from line 12 of Form 4562 allocable to a passive activity from the partnership using the Instructions for Form 8582.
 If the amount is not a passive activity deduction, report it on Schedule E (Form 1040), line 28, column (i).
 However, if the box in item D is checked, report this amount following the rules for Publicly traded partnerships on page 4.